Satisfactory Academic Progress Standards

 Evaluation Schedule

 As a degree-seeking student, you will be evaluated at the end of every term for satisfactory academic progress according to both a qualitative and quantitative standard.
-Note that for 6-week classes, a term comprises two sequential 6-week sessions.
 Terms are equal to payment periods for financial aid purposes.
 The qualitative standard is defined as a minimum cumulative grade point average (CGPA) equal to the CGPA required for graduation.
 The quantitative standard is calculated by dividing the cumulative number of credits you have successfully completed by the cumulative number of credits you have attempted and is expressed as a percentage.

 Degree Minimum CGPA Minimum Pace of Completion